noarche/AutoPrompt/README.md

 V1.4 - 7/10/2024

-    2 new check box options; Furries & Uncensored Fixed small bug that will make prompt more random.
+    3 new check box options; Furries, Mood, Uncensored Fixed small bug that now prompts will be more randomly pulled from checkbox containers.
-    Additional prompts added to existing options and Now app will generate random complete prompt even if the user does not check any boxes.
+    MANY Additional prompts have been added to most of the existing checkbox containers.
+    Leave all check boxes empty and press generate to see a prompt that someone else has used to generate an image.

 ![noarche's GitHub stats](https://github-readme-stats.vercel.app/api?username=noarche&show_icons=true&theme=transparent)